rossneilson/tabi-traveler/src/markdown/store/print1jp.md

 ---
-title: Print test
+title: 江ノ島から富士日の入り
-desc: Desciption
+desc: High qaulity photographic travel prints and frames of a sunset with mount fuji in japan.
+Worldwide shipping
-date: 2020-07-01
+date: 2018-12-19
 mainImage: /static/exampleFrame.jpg
-images: [/static/exampleFrame.jpg, /static/download-12.jpg, /static/dsc03161.jpg, /static/download-16.jpg]
+images: [/static/exampleFrame.jpg, /static/fuji.jpg, /static/dsc03161.jpg, /static/download-16.jpg]
 products:
-- sku: "GLOBAL-PHO-16X16-PRO"
+- sku: "GLOBAL-HPR-A3"
-  title: "Hahnemühle Photo Lustre print"
+  title: "A3 (11.7x16.5\")"
   type: "print"
   size: "s"
-  price: 6000
+  price: 7500
-- sku: "GLOBAL-PHO-16X16-PRO"
+- sku: "GLOBAL-HPR-A2"
-  title: "C-type silver halide print"
+  title: "A2 (16.5x23.4\")"
   type: "print"
   size: "s"
-  price: 8000
+  price: 8500
-- sku: "GLOBAL-PHO-16X16-PRO"
+- sku: "GLOBAL-CFPM-A3"
-  title: "Standard Frame"
+  title: "Standard Black Mounted Frame A3 (11.7x16.5\")"
   type: "frame"
   size: "s"
-  price: 12000
+  price: 13500
-- sku: "GLOBAL-PHO-16X16-PRO"
+- sku: "GLOBAL-CFPM-A2"
-  title: "Box Frame"
-  size: "l"
+  title: "Standard Black Mounted Frame A2 (16.5x23.4\")"
   type: "frame"
+  size: "s"
-  price: 15000
+  price: 15500
-fullImage: /static/download-12.jpg
+fullImage: /static/fujiPrint1.jpg
-path: prints/print-test
+path: prints/fuji-sunset-from-enoshima
 locale: jp
 ---
-Small description about the photo
+Enoshima is a really important location for us.
+It is a small little island in the Shonan region of Kanagawa with fantastic views along the coast towards mount Fuji.
+It is a particularly romantic location and there is something truly other worldly as the sun sets below the horizon with the iconic Mount Fuji defining the scene.
+I hope this image brings you joy, relaxation and wonder in the same way that day made us feel.